 More than just the headliners, this festival has continued to offer a space for music fans to express their own creativity through incredible fashion.
 Lovebox goers rock up adorned in beautiful looks that push the boundary of what's hot, showcasing trending styles through an outlet that is beyond your average daywear.

 But you can’t just simply rock up to a festival and hope for the best, there is a certain amount of preparation involved.
 How to get there, maybe where to stay, spending money, what to wear (with help from some lovely people), what to bring, what not to bring – don’t worry.
-We have got your back with this ultimate survival guide to Lovebox Festival: the ins and the outs, the little known truths and the easily missed important bits!
+We've got your back with this ultimate survival guide to Lovebox Festival: the ins and the outs, the little known truths and the easily missed important bits!

 Another key bit of info to remember is that there is no re-admission, so once you leave the festival grounds that’s it, there’s no going back in!
-We’ll let you know down below what are the kinds of things to bring to make sure you don’t need to leave at all.
+We’ll let you know down below what the kinds of things to bring are to make sure you don’t need to leave at all.